sahilpohare/pingerchips-docs/docs/installation/client-sdk.md

 ## Installation

+:::note

-:: Note: You can skip this step if you already have the Pusher JS SDK installed in your project
+You can skip this step if you already have the Pusher JS SDK installed in your project

 ```bash
 npm install pusher-js